-For the {test} images, whose intensity values are stored as double-precision float-point numbers in the range $[0,1]$, we artificially produce a noisy image by adding Gaussian noise with 0 mean and {a fixed} standard deviation to the respective clean image.
+For the {test} images, whose intensity values are stored as double-precision floating-point numbers in the range $[0,1]$, we artificially produce a noisy image by adding Gaussian noise with 0 mean and a fixed standard deviation to the respective clean image.
 We consider two criteria to compare the results{:} accuracy and the ability to remove artifacts (especially, the staircase effect).
-In \cite{condat1}, Condat shows that the discrete total variation model developed in this work has better quality in terms of accuracy and isotropy in comparison to state-of-the-art discrete total variation models.
-Moreover, classic discrete TGV \cite{bredies} is a variational model whose experimental results show that it is very efficient in sense of reducing artifacts such as the staircase effect.

-{To illustrate visually distinctive features of the methods, we first apply the denoising methods (\ref{DPS}) for some synthetic images.
-We select two purposeful test images: a piecewise constant checkerboard test image, containing structured edges, and a piecewise smooth image, see Figure~\ref{test1}.
-Details and quality metrics (PSNR and structural similarity index measure (SSIM) \cite{ssim}) of the restored images and the residuals are displayed in Figures \ref{check} and \ref{smooth}, respectively.}
+In \cite{condat1}, Condat shows that the discrete total variation model developed in this work has better quality in terms of accuracy and isotropy in comparison with state-of-the-art discrete total variation models.
+Moreover, classic discrete TGV \cite{bredies} is a variational model whose experimental results show that it is very efficient in the sense of reducing artifacts such as the staircase effect.\\ {To illustrate visually distinctive features of the methods, we first apply the denoising methods {(\eqref{DPS} $(a)$, $(b)$, $(d)$ and $(e)$)} for {a} synthetic test image.
+We selected a deliberate test image comprising piecewise linear regions and sections with structured edges.
+The reference and noisy images are depicted in Figure~\ref{test1}.
+Details and quality metrics (PSNR and structural similarity index measure (SSIM) \cite{ssim}) of the restored images are displayed in Figure \ref{check}.}

-{The restored checkerboard images for classical TV and TGV are very similar owing to the piecewise constant nature of the ground truth.
-Moreover, a visible amount of punctual noise can still be observed inside the chess squares (consider the bright spots in the residual images).
-In contrast, for Condat-TV and the proposed TGV, where the results are also similar, these noise artifacts are attenuated (there are less bright spots inside the squares in the residual images).
-This experiment confirms that the proposed model preserves the property of Condat-TV to diminish punctual noise in the images containing textures, edges, and details (see Fig. \ref{check}).}

-{For the piecewise smooth image, the results for the TV-based models and TGV-based model differ.
-TV and Condat-TV perform approximately alike and staircase artifacts appear in the restored images (see the bright stripes in the residual images), while for TGV and the proposed model, such artifacts do not appear (see Fig. \ref{smooth}).
-For both second-order models, the residual images are darker than TV and Condat-TV, indicating higher accuracy.
-This discussion shows that the proposed TGV model possesses the staircase artifact reduction capabilities of classical second-order TGV and the noise reduction capabilities of Condat-TV simultaneously.}